gasduster99/sppComp/try1/try1_2.md

 <!--
-The data's suggestion that species compositions are quite variable it respondes to the data's suggestion that species compositions are quite variable.
-When large variablity is confined to the exist within the unit interval, such as species compositions,
+The data's suggestion that species compositions are quite variable it responds to the data's suggestion that species compositions are quite variable.
+When large variability is confined to the exist within the unit interval, such as species compositions,

-, not only from a predictive standpoint. definative to slight.
+, not only from a predictive standpoint. definitive to slight.

 in agreement about